EN | CZ

 • If only a sub-frame is read, it must be considered that the sensor imposes some restrictions to the sub-frame coordinates.
 If the required sub-frame coordinates violate the sensor-imposed rules, camera driver enlarges the sub-frame region to fully contain desired sub-frame and then crops it by software.
 The provided start exposure time then concerns the first line actually read from the camera, not the first line of the resulting (software cropped) image.

-For instance, the y-coordinate of the sub-frame must not be lower than 25 lines.
-If a sub-frame with lower y-coordinate is asked by the user, whole frame is read and cropped by software.
 Note the camera SDK offers function AdjustSubFrame, which returns the smallest sub-frame, fully containing the requested sub-frame, but also fulfilling the sensor-imposed sub-frame coordinate restriction.
 If adjusted sub-frame is read, no software cropping occurs and image exposure time concerns the first line of the image.
 The SIPS software offers the “Adjust Frame” button, which adjusts defined sub-frame.

 Warning:

-Please note the precise exposure timing is properly handled in the camera firmware version 7.10 and later.
+Please note the precise exposure timing is properly handled in the C2-9000 camera firmware version 7.10 and later.

 Cooling and power supply